eclipse-archived/ceylon-lang.org/documentation/1.1/tour/classes.md

 * a getter, and, sometimes,
 * a setter.

-That's because not all value are references like the one we've just seen; others are more like a getter method, or, sometimes, like a getter and setter method pair.
+That's because not every value is a reference like the one we've just seen; others are more like a getter method, or, sometimes, like a getter and setter method pair.